 The weather dictates the course of your pace and course when trekking — not the other way around.
 Rain, wind, hail, snow… there’s no hiding from it.

 If you feel unprepared for the weather before you leave on a trek, you have three options: 1.
 Upgrade your gear to match the worst case scenarios.
 2. Don’t go on the trek.
 3. Blindly start the trek in spite of poor preparation.
 Guess which option I chose.

-3. Bring a Map on Every Trek
+Always Bring a Map

 Believe it or not, I decided not to bring a map on my short-lived jaunt into the Icelandic wilderness.
 No, I didn’t get lost, but I was taking a very avoidable risk.